unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 ```
 ```
-## Tinker's Tools
+## Engineering's Tools

 These special tools include the items needed to pursue a craft or trade.
 The table shows examples of the most common types of tools, each providing items related to a single craft.
 Proficiency with a set of artisan's tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
 Each type of artisan's tools requires a separate proficiency.
-Using Tinker's tools you can repair electronic and mechanical devices with an ability check.
+Using Engineering's tools you can repair electronic and mechanical devices with an ability check.

 ## Disguise Kit